The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Discussion and conclusions

 The exceptional network

 is a nondegenerate network which robustly undergoes a degenerate Hopf bifurcation at all points on the bifurcation set.
-In fact, at bifurcation, the unique equilibrium is a centre, and it can be proved that it has a unique, global centre manifold: an unbounded two dimensional surface foliated by periodic orbits.
-We defer a full analysis of this network to future work.
+In fact, at bifurcation, the unique equilibrium is a center, and it can be proved that it has a unique, global center manifold: an unbounded two dimensional surface foliated by periodic orbits.
+This network thus admits a so-called vertical Hopf bifurcation.
+A detailed analysis of its dynamics can be found in \cite{BBHverticalHopf}.

-Oscillation is a behaviour of great interest, and the work in this paper highlights why theoretical approaches are required for its study in reaction networks.
+The work in this paper highlights why theoretical approaches are required for the study of oscillation in reaction networks.
 For example, stable oscillation in the ``fully open'' CRN

-was found to occur in \cite{banajiCRNosci}, and indeed {\em must} occur based on the theory in that paper because of the presence of network 11a in Appendix~\ref{appnetworks} as a subnetwork of maximal rank.
-Similarly, the fully open CRN
+was found to occur in numerical simulations in \cite{banajiCRNosci}, and indeed {\em must} occur based on the theory in that paper because of the presence of network 11a in Appendix~\ref{appnetworks} as a subnetwork of maximal rank.
+The same theory implies that the fully open CRN

-must admit a nondegenerate, stable periodic orbit with mass action kinetics as it includes Network 10a in Appendix~\ref{appnetworks} as a subnetwork of maximal rank.
-But numerical simulations in \cite{banajiCRNosci} failed to identify this network as admitting stable oscillation with mass action kinetics, perhaps because stable oscillation occurs in a relatively small region of parameter space.
+must admit a nondegenerate, stable periodic orbit with mass action kinetics as it includes network 10a in Appendix~\ref{appnetworks} as a subnetwork of maximal rank.
+However, numerical simulations in \cite{banajiCRNosci} failed to identify this network as admitting stable oscillation with mass action kinetics, perhaps because stable oscillation occurs in a relatively small region of parameter space.